 - Extra melted chocolate for drizzling

-- Beat together 1 1/2 pkgs of cream cheese, 3/4 of granulated sugar, the heavy whipping cream and 1 3/4 tbsp cold milk.
+- Beat together 1 1/2 packages of cream cheese, 3/4 of granulated sugar, the heavy whipping cream and 1 3/4 tablespoons of cold milk.
 Continue mixing until the filling is smooth.

 - Place the Baker's semi sweet chocolate into a microwave safe bowl and cook it in 20-30 second increments, stirring between each until the chocolate is melted and smooth.